You want to have big and massive traps?

-Because, like mentioned in the beginning, deadlifts, stiff-leg deadlifts and rows hit the traps with very high intensity.
+Because, as mentioned in the beginning, deadlifts, stiff-leg deadlifts, and rows hit the traps quite intensively.

-Oftentimes, what you’ll deadlift is weight that you cannot shrug for a single rep.
+Oftentimes, what you’ll deadlift is a weight that you cannot even shrug for a single rep.

 So, when we’re training traps it will be mainly in between 12-20 reps.
 We save the heavy work for compound exercises like deadlifts and stuff.